-If NTOs are accredited through the OCOG volunteer processes supported by, then arrangements for the IPC Paralympic Games Conditions of Participation Agreement should be discussed between the OCOG and the IPC.
+Arrangements regarding the IPC Paralympic Games Conditions of Participation Agreement should be discussed between the OCOG and IPC.

-Further information on National Technical Officials can be found in the Olympic Games Guide on Sport.
+Further information on NTOs can be found in the Olympic Games Guide on Sport.

 4.4 PARALYMPIC FAMILY ACCREDITATION

 This section outlines the accreditation process for each of the Paralympic Family stakeholders.